dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 The solution?
 A mix of Mighty Networks + Twitter + Wikipedia + Medium.

+1. Individuals at the heart
+2. Groups and tribes around the individual
+3. Companies around the groups (multiple groups)
+4. All interconnected with content

+People need to be someone you tap into from time to time.
+You don't necessarily follow all their updates.
+Let people join the content creators.

 It needs to be a content first platform.
 It needs to be about professional learning, and less about professional networking, which has truth-creep at its center (the tendency to exagerate and self-aggrandizement).
 Demonstrating knowledge is the real means of growth.
 That's it.
 Demonstrate knowledge, share your learnings, grow.

 If I'm not a lawyer, I don't care.
 So don't show me that crap.
 Same network, different tribes.